-The LM3S610 PWM module provides a great deal of flexibility.
+The LM3S316 PWM module provides a great deal of flexibility.
 It can generate simple PWM signals, such as those required by a simple charge pump.
 It can also generate paired PWM signals with dead-band delays, such as those required by a half-H bridge driver.
-It can also generate the full six channels of gate controls required by a 3-Phase inverter bridge.

-Figure 15-1 provides a block diagram of a Stellaris PWM module.
-The LM3S610 controller contains three generator blocks (PWM0, PWM1, and PWM2) and generates six independent PWM signals or three paired PWM signals with dead-band delays inserted.
+Figure 16-1 provides a block diagram of a Stellaris PWM module.
+The LM3S316 controller contains two generator blocks (PWM0 and PWM1) and generates four independent PWM signals or two paired PWM signals with dead-band delays inserted.